milan-codes/milan-codes.github.io/src/pages/blog/introduction-to-big-o.md

 ---
 layout: ../../layouts/PostLayout.astro
-title: "A brief introduction to Big-O"
+title: 'A brief introduction to Big-O'
 pubDate: 2023-07-04
-description: "What do we mean by efficient algorithms?
-How does the runtime of an algorithm grows as its input size grows?"
+description: 'What do we mean by efficient algorithms?
+How does the runtime of an algorithm grows as its input size grows?'
-tags: ["big-o", "complexity-analysis"]
+tags: ['big-o', 'complexity-analysis']
 ---

 # Table Of Contents